shakiyam/vagrant-oracle-database-23c-free/README.md

 SHOW CON_NAME
 -- If you have sample schemas installed
 SELECT JSON_OBJECT(*) FROM hr.employees WHERE rownum <= 3;
--- SELECT on expressions no longer require FROM dual SELECT 2*3;
+-- SELECT on expressions no longer requires FROM dual SELECT 2*3;
 ```